YoloSoftDE/NixCompress/README.md

 The project is shipped along with a CMake file.
 You can easily compile from source by building a Makefile for your OS.

-You will need cmake in at least version 2.8, but c compiler will do the job.
+You will need cmake in at least version 2.8, but any ANSI-c compiler will do the job.

 When using the visualization of the huffmann-tree you need to get the